- Bachelor's degree, or its equivalent, from a regionally accredited college or university.

 - Completed courses within five years of starting Luther Seminary

 2. Recommendations – three total from a pastor, teacher and other non-family person.
 Once you have submitted your online application, you will receive an ID number and login for My LutherNet as a prospective student.
 This will allow you to login to request electronic recommendations for submission.
-You may also download a copy of the form.

 3. Autobiography / Faith Statement – A three- to five-page essay on the significant events and people in your life that have nourished faith in Christ, given a sense of God's call, and brought you to apply for seminary admission.
 This should include: